JordiIctech/Guidelines-and-Tutorials/README.md

 ## Guidelines and Tutorials
-- Everything I need to learn will be written here.
+- Things I have and will learn are written here.

 ### Technologies:
 - Python